Skip to main content

 There are two possible outcomes of a viability review—the Town of Gibbons will either remain as an independent municipality, or it will dissolve into a Sturgeon County hamlet.

-Gibbons’ residents will vote on this matter, likely at the end of June.
-Sturgeon County residents to not get a vote.
+Gibbons’ residents will vote on this matter on June 24 and 25, 2026.
+Sturgeon County residents do not get a vote.

 Alberta Municipal Affairs can answer questions related to the Viability Review process.